top of page

 'FASD Informed' Team: Alternative Provision Stage 4

-We provide a bespoke programme to consider the child or young adult you support with complex presentations of Prenatal Alcohol Exposure, Fetal Alcohol Spectrum Disorder and overlapping complex needs.
+We provide a bespoke programme to consider the child or young adult you support without making assumptions where we encourage a fresh page approach.

-'FASD-informed practice' acknowledges the need to see beyond an individual’s presenting behaviours, to consider symptoms and to ask.....
+'FASD-informed practice' acknowledges the need to see beyond an individual’s presenting behaviours, to consider the 'symptoms' of FASD and to ask.....

 What does this child need?’